threedworld-mit/tdw/Documentation/api/command_api.md

 # PositionMarkerCommand

 These commands show or hide position markers.
-They can be useful for debugging as scene.
+They can be useful for debugging.

 ***